wilsonliaows/docs/_docs/_recipes/formula.markdown

 | '2015/04/20'.to_date + 2.years | Thu, 20 Apr 2017 |
 | '2015/04/20'.to_date - 2.years | Sat, 20 Apr 2013 |

+Note: You may also do the same for minutes and seconds.

+#### Getting First/Last days of the month

 ### Number Formulas

 ### OThers